• Home

 Feature Film - 85 min.

-THE COMOEDIA is based on Dante Alighieri's Divine Comedy and is the one and only adaptation of the Divine Comedy to our modern time.
+The Comoedia is based on Dante Alighieri's La Divina Commedia and is the one and only adaptation of La Divina Commedia to our modern time.

 The editing of the film was done by Bruno Pischiutta and Ruggero Mastroianni.
 Ruggero, Marcello's brother, was the greatest editor of his generation.
 He edited some of the Italian masterpieces directed by Federico Fellini and other great Italian directors.